5-8-2 The Wilderness Temptations: A Window Into The Mind Of Jesus

 The following are additional comments which give greater insight into

-- The Lord realized he was in a similar position to Israel in another
+- The Lord realized He was in a similar position to Israel in another

 wilderness, and therefore personalized Scripture in Deuteronomy concerning

-their experience there to apply to himself.
-A similar example is in his
+their experience there to apply to Himself.

-a person called 'the devil' shows how clearly his mind was divided between
+a person called 'the devil' shows how clearly His mind was divided between

 flesh and spirit- without the hazy overlap so characteristic of our semi-spirituality.

-It was probably with this in mind that he deftly broke the bread representing
+It was probably with this in mind that He deftly broke the bread representing

 - His quotation of Dt.
-6:13 " Thou shalt fear the Lord thy God (alone)"
+6:13 "You shalt fear the Lord your God (alone)"

 was probably made with Dt.
-6:14 in mind " Ye shall not go after other
+6:14 in mind "You shall not go after other

-gods" , implying that he interpreted the pagan idols as the evil
+gods".
+Perhaps He interpreted the pagan idols as the evil

-thoughts of his heart.
+thoughts of His heart.
 Earlier Dt.
 6:7,8 had warned that not repeating

-the Law would result in idol worship- and Christ saw that his neglect
+the Law would result in idol worship- and Christ saw that His neglect

 of the temptations was to prove whether Christ would really keep and apply

-the word in his heart (Dt.
+the word in His heart (Dt.
 8:2), as it was for Israel in their wilderness.

 - God alone has the power to give the Kingdom (Dan.
 4:32).
 That Jesus

-was tempted to take if for himself (Mt.
-4:9) indicates he was tempted
+was tempted to take if for Himself (Mt.
+4:9) indicates He was tempted

-to make himself equal to God.
+to make Himself equal to God.
 Phil.
 2:6 comments on this, that although

-he had the same perfect mind as God, he did not consider equality with
+He had the same perfect mind as God, He did not consider equality with

-Him a thing to be even considered.
+God a thing to be even considered.
 This shows (again) how conscious Christ

-was of his sinless mind, and how this tempted him to proudly assume equality
+was of His sinless mind, and how this tempted Him to proudly assume equality

-10:34-36 that men in the Old Testament had been called God, but he was
+10:34-36 that men in the Old Testament had been called God, but He was

-himself the Son of God.
+Himself the Son of God.
 His appreciation of the many passages which called

-him Yahweh would have tempted him to use the name in his own right because
+Him Yahweh would have tempted Him to use the name in His own right because

-of his ultimate manifestation of God.
+of His ultimate manifestation of God.
 Christ reflected that to whomsoever

-he wanted he could give the Kingdom (Lk.
-4:6)- and he thought of giving
+He wanted He could give the Kingdom (Lk.
+4:6)- and He thought of giving

 during the wilderness wanderings when the apostate Israelites were consumed